 Manuscrpit should be submitted by click on the button here:

-Manuscripts must be written in current English or Portuguese.
+Manuscripts must be written in current English only.
 Non-native English speakers should ask a native specialist in medical English for checking the grammar and style.
 Either American or British English may be used but should be consistent throughout the manuscript.

 A submission letter signed by all authors must accompany each manuscript.
 This letter must state that: a) – the paper or portion thereof have not been previously published and are not under consideration by another Journal, b) – that all authors have contributed to the information or material submitted for publication, and that all authors have read and approved the manuscript, c) – that the authors have no direct or indirect commercial financial incentive associated with publishing the manuscript, d) – that the source of extra-institutional funding, specially that provided by commercial companies, is indicated, e) – that the study had been reviewed and approved by a certified Ethical Board or Committee, including the nmeber of the approval dociment and the date of the approval, f) – a non-plagiarism statement ( I (We) declare that all material in this assignment is my (our) own work and does not involve plagiarism), g) – Clinical trials must be registered on any Clinical Trials Registry and the letter must bring the number of registration and the name of the registry.